DEUTSCH

 LINEUP (from left to right):

-Paul Robertson - bass
+Paul Robertson - bass, backing vocals

 Matteo Piazza - drums